 What does it cover?

-The Charity Trustee’s Handbook is part of the ‘Key Guides’ series: condensed pocket books for those new to the subject or who want core subject information.
+The Charity Trustee’s Handbook is part of DSC’s ‘Key Guides’ series: condensed pocket books for those new to the subject or who want core subject information.

 ‘This satnav for trusteeship is a valuable tool and a true must-read publication.’
 Andrew Hind, Professor of Charity Governance, Cass Business School and former CEO, Charity Commission

-Mike is currently Diocesan Secretary in the diocese of Liverpool and Director of Operations for Liverpool Cathedral.
-He is also a trustee of Merseyside Community Foundation and the Church Urban Fund.
-Mike was chief executive of the Directory of Social Change from 1995 to 2001, chair of trustees for the National Association for Voluntary and Community Action, a member of the Advisory Council to the Charities Aid Foundation and a trustee for Liverpool Council for Social Service.
+Mike was Chief Executive of the Directory of Social Change from 1995 to 2001, chair of trustees for the National Association for Voluntary and Community Action, a member of the Advisory Council to the Charities Aid Foundation and a trustee for the Liverpool Council for Social Service.